probonopd/Launchpad95/web/index.md

-These scripts are modified version of Ableton Live 9.2 scripts for Novation Launchpad and provide the same functionality but add support for editing the midi clips using a step sequencer, an Instrument Controller and Device Controller and an improved Instrument Mode.
+These scripts are modified version of Ableton Live 9.2 scripts for Novation Launchpad and provide the same functionality but add support for editing the midi clips using a Step Sequencer, an Instrument Controller and Device Controller and an improved Instrument Mode.
 It does not require any external tool like Max for Live (M4L) in order to work.
 This script is just a plain Live Control Surface Python Script.